 Turn your laptop or external webcam around, so you are not in the frame.
 Slowly pan the webcam around to make a panorama of your exam environment.
 Do not move the camera too fast or it won’t provide a clear video.

 Include your desk, your immediate surroundings, and the area that is behind the camera during the exam.
 If there are any items on your desk show them to the camera, and pick them up to show there is nothing underneath.

-Once you are finished, click the DONE button and return your webcam or laptop to its original position.
+Once you are finished, click the SAVE button and return your webcam or laptop to its original position.
 Don’t forget to plug the power cord back in.

 Note: The DONE button will appear after 15 seconds but you can continue with your room scan and click the button when you finish.

 Can I go to the toilet during the exam?

 You are not allowed to leave your desk during a proctored exam.
 Please go before the exam starts.

 The maximum duration of a single proctored exam session is 120 minutes.
 Exams with a duration longer than 120 minutes will be split into two parts with a toilet break in between.